 - Environmental Considerations

 9. Technical Information

-10. Emergency Arrangements
+10. Emergency Layout

 - Fire Precautions

-Site personnel that is involved in each activity should undergo proper training to enhance their skills in achieving that task they are involved in.
+Site personnel that is involved in each activity should undergo proper training and seminars to enhance their skills in achieving that task they are involved in.
 The qualified individual should only be allowed to work according to their specialty.

 The supervision team should also be declared and properly assigned.
 An organizational chart should be submitted along with the name of the person in charge of a certain activity.
 This is to ensure the qualified individual who will handle and manage the site works mention in the Method Statements.

 13. Working Hours